rahulsavani/pelican_homepage/content/pages/bio.rst

 * In 2021/22 I had a Faculty Research Award from JP Morgan AI Research.
-Joe Jerome, who has a PhD in Mathematical Finance from the University of Warwick, working on this project, exploring reinforcement learning for market making and other trading problems.
+Joe Jerome, who has a PhD in Mathematical Finance from the University of Warwick, worked on this project, exploring reinforcement learning for market making and other trading problems.

 .. _`algorithms for computing equilibria in games`: http://gow.epsrc.ac.uk/NGBOViewGrant.aspx?GrantRef=EP/D067170/1